vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 To access the Simulations section, click on **Simulations** in the navigation bar.

-The Simulations view contains all the simulations you have configured and the result of their last run.
+The Simulations view contains all the simulations configured by your organization and the results of their last run.

 {{< img src="simulations-table.png" alt="Simulation table" >}}

-If you don't have any simulations configured yet and don't know how to start, you can download some Gatling Enterprise pre-configured projects by clicking on the "Sample simulations" button.
+If you don't have any simulations configured yet and don't know where to start, you can download some Gatling Enterprise pre-configured projects by clicking on the "Sample simulations" button.

 {{< img src="samples.png" alt="Samples" >}}

-Those samples are ready to use maven, sbt and gradle projects with proper configuration for Gatling Enterprise.
+Those samples are ready to use Maven, sbt and Gradle projects that are properly configured for Gatling Enterprise.
 You can also download those samples with the download link in the Documentation section.

 Back to the Simulations section, at the top-right, there is an action bar which allows several actions: